devgateway/www.developmentgateway.org/_posts/2013-12-17-how-are-international-development-partners-supporting-timor-leste.md

 created: 1387287976
 old_path: news/how-are-international-development-partners-supporting-timor-leste
 title: How are International Development Partners Supporting Timor-Leste?
-lede: "Congratulations to the Government of Timor-Leste for releasing its Development Cooperation Report for 2012 using data from the Timor-Leste Aid Management Platform.
+excerpt: "Congratulations to the Government of Timor-Leste for releasing its Development Cooperation Report for 2012 using data from the Timor-Leste Aid Management Platform.
   \ \r\n\r\nTimor-Leste has long been at the forefront of the transparency movement."
 thumbnail: assets/featured-images/timor-cooperation-report.jpg